scikit-hep/vector/paper/paper.md

 [@aryan:2023], Spyral [@spyral-utils:2024], Weaver [@weaver-core:2024], and pylhe
 [@pylhe].
 The library is also used in multiple teaching materials for graduate courses and workshops.
-Finally, given the generic nature of the library, it is often used in non high energy physics use cases.
+Finally, given the generic nature of the library, it is often used in non-high-energy physics use cases.

 # Acknowledgements